A Few Investment Lessons. Part III.

 When you have no formal education and need to gather some knowledge, it is easy to miss important matters in any discipline.
 You usually jump from one piece of information to another while missing many topics in-between.
 It has happened to me with investing.
 Big mistake!
 Being an IT professional and mentor, I always taught my students about the importance of building the IT knowledge-base without gaps when you may add anything on the top and benefit from it.
 The result is outperforming your peers - thanks to your previously gained knowledge.

 I have missed the dividends.

-You may laugh now but, for many years, I have considered dividends only as good add-on, like a cream on the top of coffee cap, but have never thought about importance of dividends.
-Just few years ago, I have realized that in seesaw market, the dividends play important role of profit makers.
+You may laugh now but, for many years, I have considered dividends only as a good add-on, as a cream on the top of a coffee cup, but have never thought about the importance of dividends.
+Just a few years ago, I have realized that in the seesaw market, dividends play an important role in for-profit makers.

 After redefining the importance of dividends, I have developed one more rule that applies to certain investments.
-My goal is to have 10% profit (or more) per year on a single, dividend-producing stock of ETF.
-To reach my goal, the stock with the dividend 7%, should have at least 3% growth.
-Similarly, the low-dividend stock with 3.5% dividend should grow at least 6.5% per year.
+My goal is to have a 10% profit (or more) per year on a single, dividend-producing stock of ETF.
+To reach my goal, the stock with a dividend of 7%, should have at least 3% growth.
+Similarly, the low-dividend stock with a 3.5% dividend should grow at least 6.5% per year.
 I have some investments when this rule does not apply (i.e. preferred stocks and munis).

 I have more than 90% of my liquid assets that generate dividends.
 This is how much my perception has changed.
-It resulted in much better outcome in the end of the last few years when the dividends were added to the gains generating a nice profit.
+It resulted in a much better outcome at the end of the last few years when the dividends were added to the gains generating a nice profit.